apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/generate-typescript-sdk.md

 ## Install Dependencies

+Unzip the file and resolve all dependencies.

-To resolve all dependencies, go to the SDK root directory and run the following command with npm:
+Open a terminal app and go to the SDK root directory to run the following command:

 ```
 npm install